 - You are or recently were employed at the same institution as any of the authors

 - You are or recently were collaborating with any of the authors on a different project

-- You are engaged in writing an article on a very similar topic
+- You are engaged in competing research on a very similar topic

 - You are in a close or an adverse personal relationship with any of the authors

-In addition to the above, you should consider whether any of the following might influence your assessment of the manuscript:
+In addition to the above, consider whether any of the following might influence your assessment of the manuscript:

 - Your opinions about an author or an institution could compromise your objectivity